Service Finder

 The Toronto Drop-In Network (TDIN) is an active member-based coalition of over 50 organizations that run at least 56 diverse drop-in centres across the city of Toronto.
 Our members work with people who are homeless, marginally housed, or socially isolated, including men, women, transgender and non-binary people, youth and seniors.

 TDIN recognizes the forced displacement and enslaved labour of African peoples from across the Atlantic Ocean.
 We acknowledge that many Canadian cities and institutions were built on both stolen Indigenous land and by the coerced labour of people of African descent.
+We recognize the ongoing impacts of Anti-Black racism and systemic inequities that Black communities continue to face in our city.
+We acknowledge and honor the cultural knowledge of Black and Indigenous communities and how it continues to shape our work.